knoxgw/scottishpower/README.md

 ## Issues and potential improvements

 As mentioned, there is some overhead in downloading all the data when the app boots.
 The networking could have been improved to allow results to trickle in and individually render, which would be a better user experience than waiting for all results.
+Additionally, some loading indicators for the individual images might have been useful to help assure the user they are downloading.

 Additionally, caching could have been implemented to improve performance.
 To do this, I would implement a local repository alongside the remote, and within the domain layer decide whether to load the local or remote data.